packedbread/agnostic-visualization/README.md

 # Client
 There is also a small client that can be used as console util for grpc api.
 It was used only for testing.

+# API Usage
+- Create new scene using `Register` method, it returns `SceneId` and `Authenticator`.
+All scene-modifying requests require `Authenticator`.
+- Add drawings using `Draw` method, it returns `DrawingId`.
+- Remove drawings by `DrawingId` using `Remove` method.
+- Remove all drawings on a scene using `Clear` method.
+- Remove scene completely using `Delist` method.
+- Poll for scene updates using `Poll` method. `AfterTimestamp` parameter is used for pagination, it should be updated on client after receiving new batch of drawings.
+Currently used on website to draw on canvas, but can be used with other drawing software.